Wimmics/olivaw/docs/tests.md

 * The number of assertion for each outcome type
 * A simple bar representing each percentage of outcome type

-Then you have a short explanation for the meaning behind each outcome type.
+Then there will be a short explanation for the meaning behind each outcome type.

 ![alt text](./assets/statistics.png)